marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   will be placed in new, unique sections.

   This additional functionality requires Binutils version 2.36 or later.

+.. gcc-attr:: uninitialized

+  .. index:: uninitialized variable attribute

+  This attribute, attached to a variable with automatic storage, means that the variable should not be automatically initialized by the compiler when the option ``-ftrivial-auto-var-init`` presents.

+  With the option ``-ftrivial-auto-var-init``, all the automatic variables that do not have explicit initializers will be initialized by the compiler.
+  These additional compiler initializations might incur run-time overhead, sometimes dramatically.
+This attribute can be used to mark some variables to be excluded from such automatical initialization in order to reduce runtime overhead.

+  This attribute has no effect when the option ``-ftrivial-auto-var-init`` does not present.

 .. gcc-attr:: vector_size (bytes)